MicrosoftDocs/windows-dev-docs/hub/apps/design/style/iconography/app-icon-construction.md

 - AppList.scale-400_altform-colorful_theme-light.png

 > [!NOTE]
-> If you do not include the altform unplated assets above your icon will scale to a smaller size and will get an undesirable backplate behind the icon on Taskbar and Start.
+> If you do not include the targetsize-*-altform-unplated assets above your icon will scale to a smaller size and will get an undesirable backplate behind the icon on Taskbar and Start.

 ### Tiles

 Windows 10 supports four tile sizes: small, medium, wide, and large.

-> [!ALERT]
-> If we say partially required, we should explain what is and isn't required.

 **Default / dark theme (partially required)**